struct VS. class

 - If we want to use structs as plain-old-data(POD) structures without any class-like features, then we need to use

-means that is a class (whether defined with the keyword struct or the keyword class) withoutconstructors
+struct.
+Note, thePODmeans that is a class (whether defined with the keyword struct or the keyword class) withoutconstructors,destructorsandvirtual members functions. - Then other situations is suitable to use

-as lambda
+Using struct as lambda function

 struct Compare {bool operator() {...}};